Bioconductor/CSAMA_website/content/registration.md

 Places are awarded on a first-come, first-served basis.
 In previous years the course was sold out.

-In order to register, each participant needs to fill in the form below and complete the payment.
-Please include your contact email and name.
+In order to register, each participant needs to fill in the form at the following link and complete the payment.
+Please include your contact email and name, you will receive the payment details by email.

+<a class="btn btn-white" href="https://apex.cca.unipd.it/pls/apex/f?p=308:2::::2:P_MERCHID,P_LANG:294,ITA">Link to Registration Form</a>

 If you are unsure about which participant category you belong to, if you need to pay by money transfer, if you have special requirements for you invoice, or for any other reason, please contact us at info[at]bioconductor.eu.
 We will guide you through registration.